Go back

 Project Context & Problem:

-Before summer 2023, Calyptus was a buggy platform with <10k of users and a failed product-to-market fit.
-The team pivoted on its core hypothesis, and I was hired to lead the design and create a second MVP in 6 months for two user roles: candidates and recruiters.
+Before summer 2023, Calyptus was a buggy MVP with fewer than 10K users and no product-market fit.
+After a strategic pivot, I was hired to lead the product design and build a second MVP in 6 months — covering both candidate and recruiter roles.

-Our goal: acquire 80,000 candidates after launch to attract more recruiters and companies to the app's commercial side.
-This case study focuses on the candidate-facing product.
+Our goal: attract 80K candidates post-launch to drive traction on the recruiter side.
+This case study focuses on the candidate-facing experience.

 My Role & Influence: